Level3-REST/site/doc/profiles/nexus.md

 ### Discovery

 The Nexus profile presents the required `Profile` and `Allow` headers.
-If the resources offers no state data, it will return `204 No Content`.
+If the resources offers state data, it must include the `Content-Type` header indicating the mime type of the representation.

 ![](nexus/discovery.svg){: .center-image}

 ### Fetch Nexus

 A client can fetch the Nexus’ state with a `GET` request.
 The state information is in the payload.
-If the resource has no state, it will return `204 No Content` instead of `200 OK` and a state body.

 ![](nexus/fetch.svg){: .center-image}